 The most favorite release aid among hunters is the index finger release.
 You can read more about the topic here.

 Well, I genuinely hope that this article was helpful while finding the best bow of 2021.
-I tried to cover most topics, but there is much more to it.
-Here is our list of the recommended bows:
+I tried to cover many topics, but there is much more to it – see this article as the first step into archery and bowhunting.